getodk/docs/odk1-src/form-operators-functions.rst

 .. function:: decimal-date-time(dateTime)

   Converts :arg:`dateTime` value to the number of days since January 1, 1970 UTC.
-This is the format used by Excel.

   This is the inverse of :func:`date`.